Go: Path simplification library

 Given a sequence of 2D points, the algorithm determines a subset of these points so that the path drawn by these is still reasonably close to the original.
 Here is an example output:

-I found the Ramer-Douglas-Peucker algorithm to be very clever, my attempts to come up with my own algorithm had really bad results in comparison.
+I found the Ramer-Douglas-Peucker algorithm to be very clever, my attempts to come up with my own algorithm had terrible results in comparison.

 The library is here: